-LogoA General One-Shot Multimodal Active Perception Framework for Robotic Manipulation: Learning to Predict Optimal Viewpoint
+LogoA General One-Shot Multimodal Active Perception Framework for Robotic Manipulation: Task-Oriented Optimal Viewpoint Prediction

 1Nankai University, 2The Hong Kong Polytechnic University